Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 City beach parks and parking are open to permit holders and patrons paying daily rates on Tuesday, May 26, 2020.
 Beach parks are open from 8am - sunset.
 Limited restrooms will be open.
 All City of Boca Raton beach park playgrounds and picnic pavilions will remain closed until further notice.

-The Dog Beach will open on Friday, June 5, 2020 with the following hours:
+The Dog Beach opened on Friday, June 5, 2020 with the following hours:

 The City will review this issue during the upcoming budget process which will be finalized in September.